A Surprising Way to Cleanse Toxic Kidneys - Dr. Berg on Kidney Detoxification

 Many of us rely on medications to manage health conditions.
 But did you know some drugs can harm your kidneys over time?
 This is particularly true for non-steroidal anti-inflammatory drugs (NSAIDs) and certain antibiotics.

 Long-term use of these medicines can cause kidney damage, reducing their ability to detoxify the body effectively.
-The scary part?
-You might not even notice until there's significant damage.

 This doesn't mean you should ditch all medication – far from it.
 It's about understanding risks and working with your healthcare provider to find the safest treatment plan.